What's On in Santiago

 Fiestas Patrias (September)

 A countrywide celebration, the festivities of Fiestas Patrias are particularly spectacular in Santiago.
-This includes a religious ceremony on the first day of the holiday followed by military and civil school parades.
+This includes a religious ceremony on the first day of the holiday followed by military and civil school parades as it falls around the public holiday of Army Day.
 As nighttime draws closer, markets selling traditional Chilean food and drink begin to pop up around the city.
-Apart from the copious food and drink to be had, there is also plenty of dancing.
+Apart from the copious food and drink, there is also plenty of dancing to be had.